algesten/str0m/docs/BWE.md

 - When application demand exceeds current estimate (exploring headroom)
 - During ALR to rediscover capacity

+Probing can discover capacity before the first media packet, including on connections with only audio negotiated.

 ### Application Limited Region (ALR)

 ALR occurs when your application sends **less than 65% of available